20 IT solutions for London businesses

 Small businesses are prime fodder for hacking

-What did we learn about IT security in 2019?
+What did we learn about IT security in 2023?

 Data loss and data breaches from a lack of encryption and inadequate security networks

-What can, and should we be doing, in 2020?
+What can, and should we be doing in 2024?

 Stay aware at all times – everyone is a target

-Cyber security awareness training
+Cybersecurity awareness training

 Keep software up to date

-It’s practically impossible to bolt shut every back door in our software.
+It’s practically impossible to bolt shut every door in our software.
 That’s why so many patches are released to protect you from the latest opportunities revealed by the hackers.

-How to avoid phishing, phone and email scams
+How to avoid phishing, phone, and email scams

 Use a better password management system